labYangNJU/CellExpanda/README.md

 # Usage
 1.Activate conda environment

       conda activate CellExpanda

-2.Configure your sampleName.yaml files under the configs/ directory.
+2.Configure your sampleName.yaml files under the directory CellExpanda/configs/.
 Detailed instructions can be found in the ReadMe_for_yaml_file.txt file.

 3.Run the CellExpanda model.

       python3 main.py --dataset=sampleName

 # Dependencies